jillibus/Vechicle-Identification/README.md

 > We will be using AWS R3 storge for the images.
   * _Storage Bucket:_ <a href='http://cars-traindataset.s3-website.us-east-2.amazonaws.com'> Training Set </a>
   * _Storage Bucket:_ <a href='http://cars-testdataset.s3-website.us-east-2.amazonaws.com'> Testing Set </a>
-> We will integrate Flask to display the data.
 > Database Schema
 <img src='images/ERD-CarsDB.png' width=75% height=50% />